Teen Patti is a popular Indian card game that is normally played in a group of 3 to 6 persons and uses a 52-card pack without jokers.

 As the game progresses the pot money starts growing and is ultimately claimed by the winner of that hand.
 Winner is the player who remains in the game till the completion of the hand and has the best hand or the highest hand based on the cards ranking shown below (from high to low):

-- Trail (three of same rank)
+- Trail (Three of a kind)

 - Pure Sequence